morpht/stalk-your-box/README.md

 It might take at least 15 minutes before you will be able to see *some* values in the Munin graphs.

 ### Basic access authentication
-The manifest deployes basic authentication with these defaults:
+The manifest deploys basic authentication with these defaults:
 -   The Munin app:  `munin:Prague2013`
 -   The Nagios app: `nagiosadmin:Prague2013`